 In some countries, cement kilns are being used as an integral part of the waste management infrastructure.
-They can provide energy and materials recovery, offering safe disposal options for many of society’s wastes.
-Particularly in developing nations, which may have little or no waste management infrastructure, properly designed and operated cement kilns can provide a practical, cost-effective and environmentally effective option to landfill and incineration.
+They can provide energy and materials recovery, offering safe disposal options for many different types of waste.
+Particularly in developing nations, which may have little or no waste management infrastructure, properly designed and operated cement kilns can provide a practical, cost-effective and environmentally effective alternative to landfill and incineration.

 The CSI published its updated Guidelines for Co-Processing Fuels and Raw Materials in Cement Manufacturing in 2014.
 These guidelines reflect the cement industry’s collective expertise and experience in co-processing, developed over the past 25 years.
 They also incorporate valuable input from a range of external stakeholder groups from industry, NGOs, academia and regulatory bodies.

 The CSI will continue to work with stakeholders to identify the proper designs and operational and maintenance practices that make co-processing waste a safe and eco-efficient operation.